Register Today! (973) 471 4800

 A short orientation is held at the beginning of each school year.
 The purpose of Orientation is to introduce any new staff, faculty and students and to give new students the opportunity to familiarize themselves with BCCAT’s facilities.
 Staff will hand out any new or updated policies and go over emergency procedures.
 It also provides new students with an opportunity to ask any questions they may have.

-Student ID is issued to all current BCCAT student.
-Student must fill out a student ID request form available at the BCCAT office.
+Student must fill out a student ID request form available at the BCCAT office with a $5 fee.
 Student IDs take up to five business days to process.

 Any student and/or the student’s family may file a written complaint relating to BCCAT’s programs including but not limited to conduct of the school’s employees, advertising, standards and methods of instruction, equipment, facilities, collection of tuition or other charges or school records.